xSavageCat/xSavageCat/README.md

 - 👋 Hi, I’m @xSavageCat
-- 👀 I’m interested in ...
+- 👀 I’m interested in Pokimane
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning something... hopefully
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on things within the technology realm
 - 📫 How to reach me Kaatz#8623

 <!---